1nst4ll/mango-news/docs/troubleshooting.md

 -   **Browser Cache:** Clear your browser's cache and cookies to ensure you are loading the latest version of the frontend code.
 -   **Console Errors:** Check the browser's developer console for any JavaScript errors.

+### Theme Switcher Not Working on iOS Safari

+-   **Issue:** The theme switcher dropdown does not open when tapped on iOS Safari.
+-   **Potential Fix:** This can be caused by how iOS Safari handles touch events on non-native interactive elements.
+Adding `role="button"` and `tabIndex="0"` to the `DropdownMenuTrigger` component in `frontend/src/components/ModeToggle.tsx` may resolve this issue.
+This has been implemented.
+Please test on your iOS device to confirm.

 ## General Issues

 ### Database Problems